gorbunkov/test-repo/.github/ISSUE_TEMPLATE/bug_report.md

 ### Current Behavior

-A clear and concise description of what actually happens.
+A description of what actually happens.
 If there is an error message in the application log, please provide the full stacktrace.

 ### Expected Behavior

-A clear and concise description of what you expected to happen.
+A description of what you expected to happen.

 ### Sample Project

-Attach a zip-archive with the sample project or provide a link to a GitHub repository with a [minimal, reproducible sample](https://stackoverflow.com/help/minimal-reproducible-example).
+Attach a zip-archive with a sample project or provide a link to a GitHub repository with a [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).

+Jmix Studio Toolbar provides an [action](https://docs.jmix.io/jmix/studio/tool-window.html#gradle) for creating a zip-archive from your project.

 Reports that include a sample will take priority over reports that do not.